nikerla/vc-content/pages/businessfeatures/product-information-management.md

                 <img alt="Product information management - InRiver " src="assets/images/inriver-screen.jpg" />
             </div>
             <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
-                InRiver is there when you need to transfer any type of product information to virtually any channel that you may have, which can include ecommerce stores, catalogs, mobile devices, in-store point of sale systems and much more.
+                <a href="https://www.inriver.com/" rel="nofollow">InRiver</a> is there when you need to transfer any type of product information to virtually any channel that you may have, which can include ecommerce stores, catalogs, mobile devices, in-store point of sale systems and much more.
 With the product information management system, you can even transfer online-only information, like customer testimonials, comments and reviews in order to use them in other spheres of retail business.
             </div>
         </div>
         <p class="text">